How to Rank Higher on Google

 Cornerstone content is the content you deem to be the most useful and highest quality on your site.
 Use internal links back to this content wherever you can in other posts for phrases/words relating to this piece of content.

-For instance, we run a weekly marketing show, so whenever we mention it in another piece of content we link back to it.
+For instance, we run a weekly marketing show, and we’re based as a Los Angeles social media agency, so whenever we mention it in another piece of content we link back to it.
 This helps tell Google which content is important and gives the crawler another path back to this piece of content.
 Yoast (WordPress plugin) has a great post on cornerstone content I recommend reading.

 5. Do Your Keyword Research